OpenMS/OpenMS/CONTRIBUTING.md

  - testing
  - additional documentation for developers.

 The section on "Development model" will give details on how to incorporate your contributions into the OpenMS code base.
-A core developer will review your changes and approve them (or ask for modifications).
+A core developer will review your changes to the main development branch (develop) and approve them (or ask for modifications).
+You may indicate the prefered reviewer(s) by adding links to them in a comment section (e.g., @cbielow @hendrikweisser @hroest @jpfeuffer @timosachsenberg)

 Also consider getting in contact with the core developers early.
 They might provide additional guidance and valuable information on how your specific aim is achieved.
 This might give you a head start in, for example, developing novel tools or algorithms.